zydou/arti/doc/dev/notes/rpc-connect-sketch.md

 The format is a JSON object, containing the fields:
   - `cookie`: a JSON object, containing the field:
-    - `cookie-path`: A path to an absolute location on disk containing a secret cookie.
+    - `cookie_path`: A path to an absolute location on disk containing a secret cookie.

 As a matter of policy we do not support cookie authentication